 We still do not know all we should about these questions.
-But we know that they are clearly a critical counterpoint to questions about dollars, time, and energies expended.
+But we know that they are clearly a critical counterpoint to questions about money, time, and energy expended.
 We must have insight into both sets of questions before we can fully judge law's impact on the campus-before we can know, in particular situations, whether law is more a beacon or a blanket of ground fog.

-Sec.
-1.2.
+Section 1.2.
 Evolution of Higher Education Law

 Throughout the nineteenth and much of the twentieth centuries, the law's relationship to higher education was very different from what it is now.
-There were few legal requirements relating to the educational administrator's functions, and they were not a major factor in most administrative decisions.
-The higher education world, moreover, tended to think of itself as removed from and perhaps above the world of law and lawyers.
+There were few legal requirements relating to the educational administrator's functions, and these requirements were not a major factor in most administrative decisions.
+Those in the higher education world, moreover, tended to think of themselves as removed from and perhaps above the world of law and lawyers.
 The roots of this traditional separation between academia and law are several.

 Higher education (particularly private education) was often viewed as a unique enterprise that could regulate itself through reliance on tradition and consensual agreement.
-It operated best by operating autonomously, and it thrived on the privacy afforded by autonomy.
+It was thought to operate best by operating autonomously, and it thrived on the privacy afforded by autonomy.
 Academia, in short, was like a Victorian gentlemen's club whose sacred precincts were not to be profaned by the involvement of outside agents in its internal governance.

 The special higher education environment was also thought to support a special virtue and ability in its personnel.
-The faculties and administrators (often themselves respected scholars) had knowledge and training far beyond that of the general populace, and they were charged with the guardianship of knowledge for future generations.
+College faculty and administrators (often themselves respected scholars) had knowledge and training far beyond that of the general populace, and they were charged with the guardianship of knowledge for future generations.
 Theirs was a special mission pursued with special expertise and often at a considerable financial sacrifice.
 The combination spawned the perception that ill will and personal bias were strangers to academia and that outside monitoring of its affairs was therefore largely unnecessary.